 Outreach Goals

-Extend cancer prevention and early diagnosis outreach.
+Extend cancer prevention and early diagnosis outreach

 The positive effects of animal companionship on human health have been known for some time and pets have become an integral part of the American family.
 Since pets are subject to illnesses similar to humans, health maintenance in pets has direct implications on human health.
 As an example of an animal health maintenance program, cancer awareness for owners of pets is a unique and previously unused model for human cancer outreach programs.
 In particular, children and young adults in homes with pets may more readily connect to the need for cancer prevention through various lifestyle choices they will make if they understand the impact of preventive health strategies in their pets.

-For instance, reducing exposure of pets to second hand smoke reduces the risk of respiratory tract cancers, or the benefits of screening and early diagnosis programs for pets at high risk for cancer will heighten awareness of similar programs in humans.
+For instance, reducing exposure of pets to secondhand smoke reduces the risk of respiratory tract cancers, and the benefits of screening and early diagnosis programs for pets at high risk for cancer will heighten awareness of similar programs in humans.
 The role of the community veterinarian as a source of human health information in a collective and focused way has been largely overlooked.
 However, those involved in veterinary medicine are uniquely positioned to contribute to cancer control due to the extensive training they receive in trans-species medicine.

 This program will be able to access resources to combat cancer that are only available at a major institution such as Cornell.
 Some of these resources include:

-• Designated centers of excellence such as The Institute for Comparative and Environmental Toxicology (ICET), The Biotechnology Center, The Center for Nanobiotechnology, The Ward Center for Nuclear Sciences and The Wilson Synchrotron.
+- Designated centers of excellence such as the Institute for Comparative and Environmental Toxicology (ICET), the Biotechnology Center, the Center for Nanobiotechnology, the Ward Center for Nuclear Sciences and the Wilson Synchrotron

-• Outreach programs through the cooperative extension network which reaches 65,000 volunteers state wide.
+- Outreach programs through the cooperative extension network, which reaches 65,000 volunteers statewide